731 words, 4 minutes read time.

 GPS Coordinates: N 33.178333 | W -084.020533

 First things first, the entrance to the park is a cool $5.00.
 Imagine trading in your Starbucks order for the day and instead using that money for a day full of activities?
 Count me in!
 Even better, for the cost of $50, you can purchase an annual Georgia State Park Pass and get 12 months of access to ALL of the state parks throughout Georgia.
-There are a lot of good ones like Amicalola Falls State Park that has the state’s tallest waterfall??
+There are a lot of good ones like Amicalola Falls State Park, which has the state’s tallest waterfall.
 Or maybe a YA filming location + Civil War ruins and a river are your vibe (Sweetwater Creek State Park)?
-Plus you are contributing to a fund that restores park trails, docks, and other useful state park needs!
+Plus, you are contributing to a fund that restores park trails, docks, and other useful state park needs!

 Helpful tip: Annual Georgia State Park Pass discounts of 50% are available for seniors 62 and older, and 25% for active military and veterans.
 Discounted passes must be purchased in person.

-Not only does the place shine especially on a gorgeous summer day, but there are also so many activities available to do such as fishing the 600+ acre lake, hiking the 4.5 miles of trails, swimming in the pool, geocaching, and even renting a Yurt for the night!
-It may be helpful to check out any events around the time of visit.
-They have so many amazing opportunities for guided hikes and glow-in-the-dark mini-golf (Check schedule for updates about Coronavirus)!
+Not only does the place shine especially on a gorgeous summer day, but there are also so many activities available to do, such as fishing the 600+ acre lake, hiking the 4.5 miles of trails, swimming in the pool, geocaching, and even renting a Yurt for the night!
+It may be helpful to check out any events around the time of the visit.
+They have so many amazing opportunities for guided hikes and glow-in-the-dark mini-golf!

 Click here for a schedule of events for High Falls State Park